sharmila06anand2006/Authx_Security_System/Security_System_AuthXSecure-main/FACE_RECOGNITION_SETUP.md

 # Face Recognition Training Guide

 ## Overview
-This guide will help you (Keerthi) train the face recognition model for secure door access.
+This guide will help you (Sharmila) train the face recognition model for secure door access.

 ## Prerequisites
-- Your account: 230589.ec@rmkec.ac.in
+- Your account: 230022.ec@rmkec.ac.in
 - Password: (your password)
 - Good lighting
 - Webcam/camera access